Transitional Readers Need Reading Strategies

 Here are the most critical reading strategies you can teach to increase these students’ reading levels.

 What Reading Strategies will Increase Reading Levels?

 Next time you sit with your guided reading group hand them a book and say, “Do what good readers do.”
 Then observe.
 Students who don’t have strategies will just open up and read.
 Students who don’t have agency will just sit and wait to be told what to do.
 These are not good approaches to reading, learning, or thinking.

 We want learners who are agentive – they can do on their own.
 They are strategic about what they do.
 They know why they do it, and their choices about reading actually increase their performance.
 That’s the purpose of reading strategies for transitional readers!
 Student choices can actually increase reading performance.

 This is what reading strategies can do for transitional readers!

 Good readers check their understanding as they read.
 As they lose focus, they stop themselves and use a strategy to regain understanding.
 Early readers often do not know this occurs.
-That's why you can teach this strategy.
+They aren’t even aware of it most of the time.
+That’s why you can must teach this strategy.

 - “Good readers stop during their reading if something doesn’t make sense, is that what you did?”